Consensys/doc.teku/docs/Reference/CLI/Subcommands/Validator-Client.md

     initial-state: "/home/me/genesis.ssz"
     ```

-Path or URL to the network genesis file.
+Path or URL to an SSZ-encoded state file.
+The state file can be used to specify the genesis state,
+or a recent finalized checkpoint state from which to sync.

 This option does not need to be specified if the initial state is provided by the network specified
 using the [`--network`](#network) option.